rderojas/Key-Value-Fortress/README.md

-# Secure-File-Store
+# Key-Value-Fortress
-Key-Value Store written in go that allows file appending and sharing.
+Secure Key-Value Store written in go that allows file appending and sharing.

 Problem Statement: